Nupedia: History

-In October 1999, Jimmy Wales began thinking about an online encyclopedia built by volunteers and, in January 2000, hired Larry Sanger to oversee its development.
+In October 1998, Jimmy Wales began thinking about an online encyclopedia built by volunteers and, he hired Larry Sanger to oversee its development in January 2000.
 The project officially went online on 9 March 2000.

-By November 2000, however, only two full-length articles had been published.
+By November 2000, only two full-length articles had been published.

 From its beginning, Nupedia was a free content encyclopedia, with Bomis intending to generate revenue from online ads on Nupedia.com.
 Initially, the project used a homegrown license, the Nupedia Open Content License.
 In January 2001, it switched to the GNU Free Documentation License at the urging of Richard Stallman and the Free Software Foundation, who had proposed the identically licensed GNE encyclopedia in December 2000.
 Also in January 2001, Nupedia started Wikipedia as a side-project to allow collaboration on articles before entering the peer review process.
 This attracted interest from both sides, as it provided the less bureaucratic structure favored by advocates of the GNE encyclopedia.
 As a result, GNE never really developed, and the threat of competition between the projects was averted.
 As Wikipedia grew and attracted contributors, it quickly developed a life of its own and began to function largely independently of Nupedia, although Sanger initially led activity on Wikipedia by virtue of his position as Nupedia's editor-in-chief.

 Besides leading to discontinuation of the GNE project, Wikipedia also led to the gradual demise of Nupedia.
 Due to the collapse of the internet economy at that time, Jimmy Wales decided to discontinue funding for a salaried editor-in-chief in December 2001, and Sanger resigned from both projects shortly thereafter.
 After Sanger's departure, Nupedia increasingly became an afterthought to Wikipedia; of the Nupedia articles that completed the review process, only two did so after 2001.
 As Nupedia dwindled into inactivity, the idea of converting it into a stable version of approved Wikipedia articles was occasionally broached, but never implemented.
 Nupedia's server crashed in September 26, 2003.
 Nupedia's encyclopedic content was assimilated into Wikipedia.